SynteLang/SynteLang/README.md

-        0.00    |||||||             |                   <-- peak audio meter, approx 35dB of range, will display 'GR' if limiting takes place on the output.
+																		(the top line of the audio meter will flicker red if clipping occurs internally) 0.00    |||||||             |                   <-- peak audio meter, approx 35dB of range, will display 'GR' if limiting takes place on the output.
       Mouse-X: 0				Mouse-Y: 0              <-- value of mouse X and Y ╰───────────────────────────────────────────────────╯